On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Simulations and Applications

-The estimation results are provided in Figures~\ref{fig:RealDataClock_allEstimators} and \ref{fig:RealDataClock_allEstimatorsA}.
-First we state that both estimators roughly coincide in magnitude (which was not clear beforehand).
-From the upper plot of Figure~\ref{fig:RealDataClock_allEstimators} we observe that $\hat{\Sigma}^{cS}_{t_j}$ (black line) produces some large spikes during the trading day (due to small values of $t_{j}-t_{j-1}$).
-The variability of $\hat{\Sigma}_{\text{alt}}^{cS}(t_j) = \hat{\Sigma}_{t_j}^{S} / \bar{\delta}_{j}$ is mainly a result of the variability of the duration estimator $\bar{\delta}_{j}$ (plotted in the lower plot) because the transaction time estimator $\hat{\Sigma}^{S}_{t_j}$ is almost constant (apart from the beginning of the trading day - see Figure~\ref{fig:RealData_allEstimatorsStartValue}).
-The fluctuation of the duration estimator is very high during the whole day.

-Figure~\ref{fig:RealDataClock_allEstimatorsA} compares the transaction data and the volatility estimates for a small time period.
-The different behavior of the two estimators is apparent.
-We regard the strong spikes of $\hat{\Sigma}^{cS}_{t_j}$ as artificial due to small values of $t_{j}-t_{j-1}$.
+In addition to Figure~\ref{fig:RealDataClock_allEstimators} above Figure~\ref{fig:RealDataClock_allEstimatorsA} compares the transaction data and the volatility estimates for a small time period.
 Note that the estimator needs about one minute to settle down again after the occurrence of a spike.
-On the other hand the small spikes of $\hat{\Sigma}_{\text{alt}}^{cS}(t_j)$ are caused by small \underline{averaged} durations.
-For this reason we have more confidence in the second estimator.
-In addition, it is theoretically more appealing (because the transaction time volatility is almost constant and the variability of the clock time volatility is mainly caused by the variability of the trading intensity).

-The second estimator is also more stable for another reason: Because volatility in transaction time is less varying the particle filter in transaction time is more stable.